U2654/ap01/README.md

 # ap01
-examples of applied programming course I
+This repo contains the examples of the course Applied Programming I.

+The examples are sorted by programming language:
+* *asm*: RISC-V assembly